A Twitter post popped up recently about how interactions have diminished.

 So, that’s my recent experience with social media.

-And I’m wondering if these algorithims are part of a larger change we’re seeing on social media.
+And I’m wondering if these algorithms are part of a larger change we’re seeing on social media.
 We are being targeted by content from people that appeal to us, rather than getting a full sense of the world out there.

 Many of us have abandoned political discussion for fear of being attacked, unless we’re the type of person who thrives on debate, so our feeds give us posts we’re compelled to argue with.